Wahomethegeek/Wahomethegeek/README.md

+#wahome's Gihub

+##Ready to collaborate in any project hit me up

 - 👋 Hi, I’m @Wahomethegeek
 - 👀 I’m interested in javascript , react and vue( still learnin)😊
 - 🌱 I’m currently learning Java and SQL